quintype/quintype-amp/docs-src/tutorials/visual-stories.md

 5. `logoAlignment` : (string/function) Optional.
 Aligns the publisher logo on the cover page of the visual story.
 Possible values are left, center and right.
 If omitted it aligns the logo in the centre.

 6. `logoUrl` : (string/function) Optional.
 URL of a logo that will show up on the visual story.
 It is recommended that this logo should be of 1:1 aspect ratio.
 If omitted takes the default logo.

+7. `outlinkProps`: (string/function) Optional.
+Props to the (outlink)[https://amp.dev/documentation/components/amp-story-page-outlink/?format=stories] component.
+Can either be an object containing the props as key value pairs or a function that returns such an object.
+If nothing is passed, the default light theme will be applied for the CTA button.

+eg:
+outlinkProps: { theme: "dark" } // sets dark theme
+outlinkProps: { theme: "custom", "cta-accent-color": "#0047FF", "cta-accent-element": "background"} // custom theme
+outlinkProps: () => { return { theme: "dark" } } // function returning props obj

+`NOTE` :
+CTA link will be opened in the same tab (Even we set it as "Open in New Tab" from BOLD).
+This is a limitation in Google AMP (please refer. https://github.com/ampproject/amphtml/issues/32171)

 #### Visual story templates: